-To meet the entry criteria for admission to level five HND Courses:
+To meet the entry criteria for admission to Level 5 HND Courses: The applicant must have one of the following::

-A candidate must have either:

-- a level 3 qualification - a level 2 qualifications and relevant work experience - or substantial work experience related to the field of proposed study and, and,

-• Demonstrate capability in English equivalent to CEFR level B2 or equivalent.
+- a Level 3 qualification - a Level 2 qualifications and relevant work experience - · or substantial work experience related to the field of proposed study and, - Demonstrate capability in English equivalent to CEFR level B2 e.g. IELTS 5.5 (including 5.5 for reading and writing), PTE 51 or equivalent. and, - Demonstrate a Commitment to Study and a reasonable expectation of success on the Course